Intergovernmental Forum on Risk Management 2015

 - national security—emerging international threats, and how they should be managed and communicated to citizens

 - cyber-security—citizens’ privacy, and how governments and corporations use and store their information

 - the economy—being more prepared for unexpected economic risks, such as the drop in oil prices in the latter half of 2014

 - climate change—will climate change risk increase in importance in the next year?

 Participate in Canada’s top public sector risk conference.

 Over one thousand public sector risk leaders have participated in the Intergovernmental Forum on Risk Management since its inception.
 Consistent quality is what sets this event apart, and many delegates return each year to stay current and network with their peers from across the public sector.

 Learn from a wide range of knowledgeable speakers from inside and outside government, and benefit from their insights and practical guidance on risk planning, management, measurement, delivery, and the latest public sector risk innovations.

 Building on success.

 The Conference Board is Canada’s most respected independent research and conference development organization.
-Its events attract respected public and private sector experts and innovators, and provide an insightful and enlightening learning experience for all participants.
+Its events attract respected public and private sector experts, and provide an insightful and enlightening learning experience for all participants.